NaturalPatterns/2020_caustiques/README.md

 </center>
 <BR>

-* $\ast$ I use the term iridescence which is improper in the physical sense as it rather concerns the property of an object to exhibit different colors depending on the angle of view.
+Note: $\ddagger$ I use the term iridescence which is improper in the physical sense as it rather concerns the property of an object to exhibit different colors depending on the angle of view.
 However, in the perspective of the work with [Etienne Rey](https://laurentperrinet.github.io/authors/etienne-rey/) it resonates with our endeavour to show that percepetion, in particular visual perception, is an active process of the observer within its environment.

 ## installation